 Q: How will you be examined at the end of the course?

-You will be given six themes at the exam, and your job will be to write a very short essay (around 10-15 lines of text) on each; at least three (well written) will give you credit (3 in Polish system); four well written essays will give you 3+; five will give you 4; five well written that includes at least one written excellently will give you 4+; six will give you 5.
+You will be given six themes at the exam, and your job will be to write a very short essay (around 10-15 lines of text) on each; at least three (well-written) will give you credit (3 in the Polish system); four well-written essays will give you 3+; five will give you 4; five well-written that includes at least one written excellently will give you 4+; six will give you 5.